Explore the most common questions on how we encourage debate and social interaction through our network and our moderation process.

 If you have suggestions or questions about any aspect of moderation and community participation on the website, you can always contact us.

-Of course, it would be lovely if we did not need to have anyone looking out for the quality of conversation on the website.
-But the fact is that as a big media organisation we have a responsibility to maintain the quality of content which appears on our website and so we employ a small team to monitor and manage community participation.
+Of course, it would be lovely if we did not need anyone looking out for the quality of conversation on the website.
+But the fact is that as a big media organization, we have a responsibility to maintain the quality of content which appears on our website.
+So we employ a small team to monitor and manage community participation.

-Because then the conversation could be derailed into talking about moderation rather than the established or initial topic.
+Because the conversation could derail to talking about moderation instead of the initial topic.

-We occasionally create threads specifically to discuss moderation, but even then, we would not discuss specific situations, cases or decisions in public, because we feel that is inappropriate.
+We occasionally create threads specifically to discuss the moderation.
+However, even then, we would not discuss specific situations, cases, or decisions in public because we feel that is inappropriate.

 Participants should bear in mind that even if only one little bit (or line, or paragraph) of a comment is problematic, the whole comment will be removed.

-This is partly to avoid moderators editing your contribution to remove the offending bit (which might inadvertently change the meaning) but also to encourage contributors to think carefully before posting.
+This is partly to avoid moderators editing your contribution to remove the offending bit (which might inadvertently change the meaning) and encourage contributors to think carefully before posting.

-In some cases, comments may have to be removed if they quote from or refer explicitly to an earlier comment which fell foul of the Community Standards.
+In some cases, comments may have to be removed if they quote from or refer explicitly to an earlier statement that fell foul of the Community Standards.

-For example, a comment which says “I cannot believe you said XXXXXX.
-I completely disagree!” where “XXXXXX” is an offensive, legally problematic or otherwise abusive statement, means that this comment just repeats it and so also needs to be removed.
+For example, a comment which says, “I cannot believe you said XXXXXX.
+I completely disagree!” where “XXXXXX” is an offensive, legally problematic, or otherwise abusive statement means that this comment repeats it and so also needs to be removed.

 Please, try and avoid perpetuating issues by referring to them.

-When comments are removed by moderators, a marker is automatically left in the conversation thread to say that something has been removed.
+When moderators remove comments, a marker is automatically left in the conversation thread to say that something has been removed.

-Exceptions to the marker rule occur when moderators remove duplicate posts, spam, or sometimes when a comment or post is removed, it has been necessary to delete subsequent messages which refer to explicitly or quote from the original (removed) comment, in order to preserve some notion of conversational thread.
+Exceptions to the marker rule occur when moderators remove duplicate posts, spam, or sometimes when a comment or post is removed.
+It has been necessary to delete subsequent messages that refer to explicitly or quote from the original (removed) comment to preserve some notion of conversational thread.

 In such cases, not every deletion will be marked individually, as this then clutters the comments.

-If your comment has disappeared with no marker left, it is generally because it was referring to an earlier comment that has been moderated.
+Suppose your comment has disappeared with no marker left.
+In that case, it is because it was referring to an earlier statement that has been moderated.

-Comments about moderation will usually be treated in this manner, as they usually refer to moderation that is taken place up thread.
+Comments about moderation will usually be treated in this manner, as they typically refer to moderation taken up thread.